robot5000-design/ms1-band-website/README.md

 _2. Music:_

-Selection of all album covers that when hovered over the opaque overlay contains information on the album and a link to the album on Spotify.
-Selection of embedded youtube videos to draw in new listeners.
+Selection of all album covers that when hovered over, the opaque overlay contains information on the album and a link to the album on Spotify.
+Selection of embedded Youtube videos to draw in new listeners.

 _3. Tour:_